Sveske-Juice/illuma-learning-app/README.md

 # illuma-learning-app
-An educational game to help Kenya's youth increase their academic levels
+An educational game to help Kenya's youth increase their academic skills

 This project was made for school project (NEXTCUP).